lewwandi/lewwandi/README.md

 - 👋 Hi, I’m @lewwandi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning..an undergraduate of Electronics & Telecommunication Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...leww8911@gmail.com